-The 2012 USA Ultimate Atlantic Coast D-1 College Women's and Open Regional Championships will be held at the Smith River Sports Complex on May 5th and 6th.
-Play will start at 8 a.m. on Saturday, May 5 and will end around 8 p.m.
-Competition will resume on Sunday, May 6 at 8 a.m. and will last until 5 p.m. and the event is free to the public.
+The 2015 USA Ultimate Atlantic Coast D-1 College Women’s and Men's Regional Championships will be held at the Smith River Sports Complex this weekend, April 25-26.
+Games will start at 9 a.m. on both Saturday and Sunday.
+This event is free to the public.

-There will be a total of 16 Open and 16 Women's teams competing with 1 Open and 3 Women's teams qualifying to represent the Atlantic Coast region at the National Championship tournament in Boulder, Colorado, May 25-28, 2012.
-Over 12,000 student athletes on more than 700 college teams from across North America entered the USA Ultimate College Championship Series in early April.
+There will be a total of 16 men's teams and 12 women’s teams competing with three men's and one women’s teams qualifying to represent the Atlantic Coast region at the National Championship tournament May 22-25, in Milwaukee, Wisconsin.

 Combining the non-stop movement and athletic endurance of soccer with the aerial passing skills of football, a game of Ultimate is played by two seven-player squads with a high-tech plastic disc on a field similar to football.
 The object of the game is to score by catching a pass in the opponent’s end zone.
 Ultimate is a transition game in which players move quickly from offense to defense on turnovers that occur with a dropped pass, an interception, a pass out of bounds, or when a player is caught holding the disc for more than ten seconds.